-- To foster and encourage choral composition of superior quality.
+- To foster and encourage a wide variety of choral compositions which uphold and demonstrate the principles of artistry, community, and quality.

 - To cooperate with all organizations dedicated to the development of musical culture in America.

-- To foster and promote international exchange programs involving performing groups, conductors, and composers.
+- To foster and promote international exchange programs involving choral ensembles, conductors, composers, and researchers.

-- To disseminate professional news and information about choral music.
+- To disseminate research, news, and information about choral music.